 This is why it’s important to form relationships with your mentor or hero; rather than blindly following their advice, you should be a part of their feedback loop.

 Be relentless at asking questions, and ask them to explain something if it’s not perfectly clear.
 You might even help them steer their ship clear of danger and turn a huge mistake into a small one.

 Next time you find a striking insight from your hero, Elon Zuckerchuk, think about it in the context of where you are at the moment and how it applies to you.
-Understand that your mentor could even be wrong about something, and be skeptical of their opinions before believing them yourself.
+Understand that even your mentor could be wrong about something, and be skeptical of their opinions before believing them yourself.